Praveen76/Machine-Learning-Interview-preparation/Machine-Learning-Algos-Puzzles.md

 XGBoost was developed by Tianqi Chen and its name reflects the extreme efforts put into optimizing and enhancing the gradient boosting algorithm.
 It has become a popular choice for various machine learning tasks, including classification, regression, and ranking, and is often the go-to algorithm in data science competitions due to its performance and versatility.

 # Q4.
 How SMOTE Sampling works?
 Ans: SMOTE (Synthetic Minority Over-sampling Technique) is a technique used to address the class imbalance problem in machine learning, particularly in the context of classification.
 It aims to balance the class distribution by generating synthetic examples for the minority class.

+SMOTE sampling is a technique to generate synthetic samples for the minority class in an imbalanced dataset.
+The formula to create a new sample is:

+$$x_{new} = x + z \times (x_{neighbor} - x)$$

+where $x$ is the original sample, $x_{neighbor}$ is a randomly selected neighbor from the k-nearest neighbors of $x$, and $z$ is a random number between 0 and 1.

 Here's how SMOTE works:

 1. **Identify Minority Class Instances:**
    - Identify instances belonging to the minority class in the dataset.
 The minority class is the class with fewer instances.